Conditional Formatting for Dates in Excel (Table of Contents)

-Suppose we have data of drug with its expiry dates as follows.
+Suppose we have data of the drug with its expiry dates as follows.

 - Now we are going to select all dates and go to the conditional formatting tool from the Home menu and select the A Date Occurring.

-- As we can see from below screenshot there are two drugs which have the expiry date of next week which is highlighted with Light Red fill with Dark Red text as required.
+- As we can see from the below screenshot, there are two drugs that have the expiry date of next week, which is highlighted with Light Red fill with Dark Red text as required.